MAPF-Competition/web_resource/Competition Setup.md

 without colliding with obstacles in the environment or with other moving robots.
 There are two types of collisions (see illustrations) which can occur between two robots:

-- Vertex collision: two agents attempt to move to the same location at the same time.
+- Vertex collision: two robots attempt to move to the same location at the same time.
-- Edge collision: two agents traverse the same edge from opposite directions at the same time.
+- Edge collision: two robots traverse the same edge from opposite directions at the same time.

 | `Forward` |  `Rotate` |